 ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer.
 To see other pages, use the menu on the side of your screen.

-Clinical trials are research studies that compare the best proven treatments available (standard treatments) with newer approaches to treatments that may be more effective.
+Clinical trials are research studies that compare standard treatments (the best known treatments available) with newer approaches to treatments that may be more effective.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.

 In many cases, a team of doctors treats a child with cancer; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
-Learn more about making treatment decisions.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 If the cancer has not spread, surgery can sometimes be used to remove the entire tumor.
 However, most neuroblastoma is not found until after the cancer has spread.
 In that situation, the doctor removes as much of the tumor as possible during surgery.